Statistics of polymer extensions in turbulent channel flow: Results

 We have also investigated the orientation of the polymers with respect to the three principal directions of the rate of strain tensor.
 For this purpose we first determine the three real eigenvalues of the symmetric rate of strain tensor and order them such that $\lambda_1 > \lambda_2 > \lambda_3$.
-We denote the components of the unit vector $\hate$ (which is the unit vector along ${\bm R}$) along these three perpendicular directions by $e_1$, $e_2$ and $e_3$, these are merely the cosines of the angles between ${\bm R}$ and the three principal directions of the strain tensor.
-The PDFs of $e_1$, $e_2$ and $e_3$ are plotted in the left panel of Fig.~(\ref{fig:ehatstrain_wall}) for polymers close to the wall ($\yplus\approx 7$) and for three different values of $\Wi$.
+We denote the components of the unit vector $\hate$ (which is the unit vector along ${\bm R}$) along these three perpendicular directions by $e_1$, $e_2$ and $e_3$; these are merely the cosines of the angles between ${\bm R}$ and the three principal directions of the strain tensor.
+The PDFs of $e_1$, $e_2$ and $e_3$ are plotted in the Fig.~(\ref{fig:ehatstrain_wall}a) for polymers close to the wall ($\yplus\approx 7$) and for three different values of $\Wi$.
 The peak seen in Fig.~(\ref{fig:ehatstrain_wall}) corresponds to the polymers orientating along the stream-wise direction as shown already in Fig.~(\ref{fig:ehatwall}).
 Interestingly the polymers are not preferentially oriented along the strongest direction of strain $\lambda_1$ but along the stream-wise direction.
-This has an angle of about 45 degrees with respect to the x-axis since the main component of the strain rate is because of the wall-normal shear $\partial U/ \partial y$.
-Close to the centerline however the PDFs look quite different [right panel of Fig.~(\ref{fig:ehatstrain_wall})].
+This has an angle of about 45 degrees with respect to the x-axis since the main component of the strain rate comes from the wall-normal shear $\partial U/ \partial y$.

+Close to the centerline however the PDFs look quite different [Fig.~(\ref{fig:ehatstrain_wall}b)].
 For small $\Wi$ there is no preferential orientation but as $\Wi$ increases the polymers develops a trend of orienting parallel to the direction of either $\lambda_1$ or $\lambda_2$ and shows anti-alignment to $\lambda_3$.

 Finally we look at the relative orientation between the polymer end-to-end vector ${\bm R}$ and the vorticity vector ${\bm \omega}$.
-Close to the wall we find that PDF of the cosine of the angle $\psi$ between ${\bm R}$ and ${\bm \omega}$ has a peak at zero, see left panel of Fig.~(\ref{fig:psi}).
+Close to the wall we find that PDF of the cosine of the angle $\psi$ between ${\bm R}$ and ${\bm \omega}$ has a peak at zero, see Fig.~(\ref{fig:psi}a).
 This implies that the polymers show a weak tendency to lie in the plane perpendicular to ${\bm \omega}$.
-However this trend is reversed near the centerline [right panel of Fig.~(\ref{fig:psi})] where the polymers orient along the vorticity vector.
+However this trend is reversed near the centerline~Fig.~(\ref{fig:psi}b) where the polymers orient along the vorticity vector.